“Hello Bedford

 “Sure son, I’d love to.”

 They sat down in a well-worn booth and ordered some coffee.
-Dave excused himself and said that he was meeting his girlfriend for midnight Mass and offered to drive them home.
+Dave excused himself and said that he was

 “No thanks, Dave – I think we can take Uber home – have a good one dude!”
 Dave left the diner feeling especially optimistic about his friend.
 “Did I ever tell you about the time your mother was pregnant with you and we sat in this very booth listening to Stevie Wonder on the radio and singing along – very off key I might add?”